squidnose/Voidlinux-Post-Install-TUI/README.md

 ./Void-post-install-script.sh
 ```
 ## What Scripts To run?
+### Tools
+- Clear-XBPS-cache.sh = Removes Old cached packages.
+Only run if you have no problems with existing packages and whole system.
+- Remove-Old-Kernels.sh = Uses VKpurge to remove unused kernels.
+Usefull to run for people with nvidia GPUs or other DKMS SW.
+Run only when you are sure that kernel update did not brake DKMS modules (like nvidia driver).
+- TBD
 ### Basic Setup
 - core-utilities.sh = Installes my favourite terminal Goddies like Fastfetch, Htop and Nano
 - dkms.sh = Important to Run if you want to use Nvidia Drivers.